liu-weihao/aboutus/en-US/connect/joinus.md

 For more open positions, please click [here](https://www.jobstreet.com.sg/en/job-search/jobs-at-marine-online-pte-ltd/?ojs=15).

-We regret only shortlisted candidates will be notified.
+*We regret only shortlisted candidates will be notified.
-Join Us!!!...